14-yama/annals-of-the-world/docs/guidelines/relations_vocabulary.md

 Purpose: Provide a controlled, auditable verb set for active-voice relationships.
 Prevent synonym drift, ensure consistent analytics, and separate core semantic intents from specialized verbs.
 This file is the single source of truth for the project’s relationship verbs (Core + Supplementary).

+Compliance
+- You MUST select verbs from this file; PRs with non-canonical verbs will be requested to normalize.
+- Changes to this file require an approved issue and MUST be recorded in `../governance/audit_log.md`.

 Applies to: Hebrew cluster (class 9) and derivative sub-clusters using the same governance.

 Curator workflow (verbs)